jotslo/joshscript/README.md

 JoshScript 1.2 included a new ability to loop!
 Examples and usage will be coming soon.

 ## Operations (usage)
- \- uses 2-3 characters from ascii/basic latin.
+ \- uses 4 characters, each from a group of 2-8 ascii (basic latin) characters.

 `e+` _"JOSH"_ increases the value by 1